xaviergenelin/Data-Channel-Prediction/Reports/Bus.md

 avgValues <- newsTrain %>% group_by(weekday) %>% summarise(avg = mean(shares))

 # ylim added because it was impossible to see anything without it due to large outliers
+# put the average values on the boxplot to see how it compares to the median and other values, shown in navy blue
 ggplot(newsTrain, aes(x = weekday, y = shares)) +
   geom_boxplot(fill = "grey") +
   coord_cartesian(ylim = c(0,10000)) +